 I posted Serious Eats’s recipe for Collard Greens Mineira less than a week ago and I finally had a chance to make them tonight.
 In the past, I blanched my hearty greens before I sauteed them – a time-consuming, multiple-pan process – so this super-quick, one-pan recipe piqued my interest.

-- 1 bunch of lancinato kale, leaves removed and thinly chopped
+- 1 bunch lacinato kale, leaves removed and thinly chopped

-- splash of Banyuls vinegar (the original recipe uses a squeeze of lemon)
+- splash of Banyuls vinegar or aged balsamic vinegar (the original recipe uses a squeeze of lemon)

 - Kosher salt